Here’s everything you need to know for the June 7 election in Imperial County.

 Vote by Mail (VBM)

 Be sure to sign the return envelope.
 Your signature must appear similar to the original signature on your voter registration form.
 A Vote-by-Mail ballot without your signature will not be counted.
-Your Vote-by-Mail ballot can be returned by mail, dropped off at any polling place, or deposited in a ballot drop off box.
+Your Vote-by-Mail ballot can be returned by mail, dropped off at any polling place, your county election official’s office, or a ballot drop off box.
+Return your Vote-by-Mail ballot by June 7.
 Click here for more on VBM.

 Vote In Person

-County Website: elections.imperialcounty.org
+County Website: https://elections.imperialcounty.org/

-Check Your Registration: couragecaliforniainstitute.org/voter-tools
+Check Your Registration: https://couragecaliforniainstitute.org/voter-tools/

-Track Your Ballot: couragecaliforniainstitute.org/#track
+Track Your Ballot: https://couragecaliforniainstitute.org/#track